Front porch campaign: McKinley campaign

+Whistle Stop Train Tour

-McKinley's front-porch campaign was a big contrast to William Jennings Bryan's unprecedented whistle-stop train tour throughout the United States.
+McKinley's front porch campaign was a big contrast to William Jennings Bryan's unprecedented whistle-stop train tour throughout the United States.
 A 2022 study used these different campaigning strategies to assess the impact of campaign visits.
 The study found that "campaign visits by Bryan increased his vote share by about one percentage point on average."